Weird Science

 Welcome!

-Will You not agree with Einstein?
-In my opinion, his words express the truth about our world: it is wonderful and we should try to get to know it as much as possible.
-Our reality is shaped by rules and laws knowledge of which allows us to understand it.
+Do you not agree with Einstein?
+In my opinion, his words express the truth about our world: it is wonderful, and we should strive to understand it as much as possible.
+Our reality is shaped by rules and laws, knowledge of which allows us to comprehend it.
 This is the purpose of science.

-Natural sciences are often perceived as boring and difficult for common people to understand.
+Natural sciences are often perceived as boring and difficult for the common person to understand.
 As in many areas of life, it also depends on our own point of view.
-Nowadays, the complication and growth of specialization make the whole knowledge in the field of natural sciences impossible to comprehend for one person.
-Humanism from times of Leonardo da Vinci - when one man could be a specialist in all areas of knowledge - have unfortunately passed forever.
+Nowadays, the complexity and specialization growth make the entirety of knowledge in the field of natural sciences impossible for one person to comprehend.
+Humanism from the times of Leonardo da Vinci - when one person could be a specialist in all areas of knowledge - has unfortunately passed forever.

-However, it is not as bad as it may seem - we can conduct a lot of interesting experiments and research on our own.
-Getting to know the laws and rules underlying our reality gives great satisfaction… Plus, it is a great way to learn something new.
+However, it is not as dire as it may seem - we can conduct many interesting experiments and research on our own.
+Getting to know the laws and rules underlying our reality brings great satisfaction… Plus, it is a great way to learn something new.

-My aim for creating this website is to popularize science and draw attention to the fact that it does not only consist of long, incomprehensible mathematical formulas and abstract theories.
-In fact, a true scientist must keep balance between theoretical and empirical approaches.
+My aim in creating this website is to popularize science and draw attention to the fact that it does not consist solely of long, incomprehensible mathematical formulas and abstract theories.
+In fact, a true scientist must maintain a balance between theoretical and empirical approaches.
 The experiment and mathematical model must always complement each other.
-I hope, my Dear Reader, that you will stop here for a moment or two and try to use the information you will gain in practice.
+I hope, my Dear Reader, that you will pause here for a moment or two and try to apply the information you gain in practice.

-I would like to thank my family and friends for all their support and understanding.
+I would like to express my gratitude to my family and friends for all their support and understanding.
 Their help gives me a lot of energy.
-I am especially grateful to my brother - without his IT support this site might not have been created at all.
+I am especially grateful to my brother - without his IT support, this site might not have been created at all.

 As you know, anything can be used for good or bad purposes.
-Presented experiments, their descriptions and illustrative materials have been created for didactic purposes.
-They should be treated as an interesting way to expand your knowledge.
-However, it must always be remembered that any experiment carried out in a careless, inattentive or erroneous manner may endanger life or health.
-I warn you against carrying out experiments which, despite my sincere intentions, are for whatever reason incomprehensible for the reader.
-Remember: you only have one health and life!
-In case of any doubts, it is best to write to me with a question (contact here).
+The presented experiments, their descriptions, and illustrative materials have been created for educational purposes.
+They should be viewed as an interesting way to expand your knowledge.
+However, it must always be remembered that any experiment carried out carelessly, inattentively, or erroneously may endanger life or health.
+I caution you against attempting experiments that, despite my sincere intentions, may be incomprehensible to the reader for whatever reason.
+Remember: you only have one life!
+In case of any doubts, it is best to contact me with a question (contact here).

 Any knowledge derived from my articles must not be used for purposes contrary to applicable law!

-Most of the experiments presented on this page do not require use of specialized tools and difficult-to-obtain materials.
-I conducted and verified/checked all of them myself.
-If there is any danger, it is clearly described each and every time it may occur.
+Most of the experiments presented on this page do not require the use of specialized tools and difficult-to-obtain materials.
+I have personally conducted and verified all of them.
+If there is any danger, it is clearly described every time it may occur.

-I recommend reading my publications in scientific, popular science and methodology journals.
+I recommend reading my publications in scientific and popular science journals.

-You may find it useful to know the copyright laws of all material on this site.
+You may find it useful to familiarize yourself with the copyright laws for all materials on this site.
 They are available here.

 Feel free to experiment :)!